TeifLab/ChromHL/README.md

 # MatrixMicrodomain

+Code for computation of chromatin microdomains based on sequence.

 ## Overview:

 Code written in combination of R and MATLAB for calculation of chromatin microdomains based upon either transcription factor binding or repeat recognition.